modxcms/fred/docs/cmp/themes.md

 1. Click on the "Themes" tab.
 2. Find the Theme you'd like to share/publish.
 3. Right-click on its name and choose the Build theme option.
 4. Fill in the details and choose one of the two export options at the bottom.
-A copy of the theme will be saved to your `core/packages/{{theme-name}}` directory.
+A built theme will be saved to your `core/packages/` directory as `{{theme-name}}.transport.zip` file that you can distribute.